influenzanet/python-ifncli/docs/reponse-db-build.md

 # Schema is used only by default casting processor (if you dont use it it's not necessary)
 infer_schema: true # Infer schema from the survey_info, usually it's possible to use it, if you set it to
                    # false you will need to define manually all data types you want to change
-schema: # Override the schema
+schema: # Optional entry, Override the schema by defining explicitely columns and type
     data_name: type
     ....